 The best way to provide a nesting option for hedgehogs is by creating a natural feature, such as a compost heap or log pile, as this has the added benefit of encouraging insect prey too.
 Artificial hedgehog houses (or hibernacula) are also used by hedgehogs and can be really fun to make.

-We now know our Hedgehog Champions have built or bought 3866 hedgehog houses as of June 2014.
+We now know our Hedgehog Champions have built or bought 5000 hedgehog houses.
 Take a bow!